oguimbal/jcool-docs/quickstart.md

 You can create a [production api key here](https://app.justice.cool/account).
 API keys are necesary to request our public API from your servers.

-They must be passed as a header with every GraphQL request you will issue to us:
+The key must be passed as a header with every GraphQL request you will issue to us:

 ```json
 {